Friday, May 25, 2007

 2. COUNT THE STITCHES ON THE NEEDLE?

-As to whether to count the loops on the needle -- the answer is "yes."
-You do count the loops on the needle, because they are stitches which have already been knit.
-The confusion about this is understandable--it is the NEW stitches you are going to put INTO the loops already on the needle which is going to determine how those loops will lay--whether they will be knit stitches or purl stitches.
-BUT, because they have already been created and are laying on your needles, there is no question that the stitches on your needle have already been knit.
-Because they have been knitted, they ought to be counted, unless the directions tell you otherwise.
+Yes, you do count the loops on the needle, because they are stitches which have already been knit.
+The confusion about this is because it is the NEW stitches you are going to put INTO the loops already on the needle which is going to determine how those loops will lay--whether they will be knit stitches or purl stitches.
+BUT, because they have already been created and are laying on your needles, there is no question that they've already been knit.
+Because they have been created, they ought to be counted, unless the directions say otherwise.

-Now, having said all this hyper technical stuff, I can also tell you that one row more or less might make a horrible mess of a TEXTURE pattern in a fabric (such as this one, for example).
-BUT -- one row here or there is unlikely to make a difference in the FIT of any knitted garment.
-Whether you choose to follow the convention to exclude the cast-on row from your row count will not make a noticeable difference in your finished garment.
-What WILL make a difference in your fit is whether you are CONSISTENT in counting rows between the different parts of your project.
+Now, despite all this hyper technical stuff, reality is that one row more or less might make a horrible mess of a TEXTURE pattern in a fabric, BUT -- one row here or there is unlikely to make a difference in the FIT of any knitted garment.
+Excluding the cast-on row from your row count makes no noticeable difference in the finished garment.
+What WILL make a difference is CONSISTENCY in counting rows between the different parts of your project.

-Example: suppose the front of your new sweater is knit to 76 rows to the underarm, NOT counting either row of a long-tail cast on as the first row, and NOT counting the stitches on the needle (in other words, not counting the red, green or blue rows of the illustration.)
-Now suppose the back is knit to 76 rows to the underarm.
-This time as part of the 76 rows, you DO count the rows you didn't before (in other words, this time, you do count the red, green and blue rows of the illustration.)
+Example: suppose the front of your new sweater is knit 76 rows to the underarm, NOT counting either row of a long-tail cast on as the first row, and NOT counting the stitches on the needle (in other words, not counting the red, green or blue rows of the illustration.)
+Now suppose the back is knit 76 rows to the underarm.
+This time, you DO count the rows you didn't earlier (in other words, this time, you do count the red, green and blue rows of the illustration.)
 The front piece would wind up 3 rows longer than the back.
-This will make for awkwardness when it comes to seaming up.
+Awkward at seaming time.

 3. ADDENDUM:

-Even though it's not part of Angie's question, the title may have readers wondering a different question.
-Many knitters ask: "If you want to keep track of rows as you knit them, what's the best way?"
+Even though it's not part of Angie's question, the title raise the different question of keeping track of rows as you knit them.

 Whatever way you keep track, however, the one certainty is that you will lose track.
-The phone will ring, or your kid will crash into something, or your city council rep will ring the bell to explain why she should be re-elected as you stand there wishing you'd brushed your teeth after that cheese-and-pickle sandwich.
-All of this is a long-winded way of saying that "reading" the fabric, as Angie wants to do, is your best insurance policy.
+The phone will ring, your kid will crash into something, your city council rep will ring the doorbell.
+This is why "reading" the fabric, as Angie wants to do, is your best insurance policy.

 (You have been reading TECHknitting on: How to count rows)